Now that's more like it.

 Thanks to Kain Colter's rushing, Trevor Siemian's passing, and a ball-hawking defense, Northwestern took care of business against Syracuse.

 The Wildcats raced out to a 34-7 lead, with Siemian capping the action on a five yard touchdown pass to Christian Jones.
-Colter led Northwestern in rushing with 87 yards and a touchdown, while the Northwestern defense's four turnovers kept Syracuse from getting back into the game.
+Colter led Northwestern in rushing with 87 yards and a touchdown, while the Northwestern defense's four turnovers kept Syracuse out of the game.

-Northwestern plays Western Michigan next week in another late game.
+Northwestern plays Western Michigan next week in another late contest.
 There's always one ranked team nobody bothers to watch, and Northwestern may be that team this season.

 #22 NEBRASKA 56, SOUTHERN MISSISSIPPI 13

 After giving up heaps of yardage to Wyoming last week, Nebraska's highest priority was fixing the defense.
-The Blackshirts addressed those concerns by stymieing Southern Mississippi.
+The Blackshirts addressed those concerns when they stymied Southern Mississippi.

 Nebraska picked off four passes on the day, returning two for touchdowns.
-Behind ever-efficient Taylor Martinez and Ameer Abdullah's 114 rushing yards and two touchdowns, Nebraska cruised to a 35-6 halftime lead before easing up.
-Southern Mississippi gained less than half of what Wyoming managed the week before.
+Behind the ever-efficient Taylor Martinez and Ameer Abdullah's 114 rushing yards and two touchdowns, Nebraska cruised to a 35-6 halftime lead.
+Southern Mississippi gained less than half the yardage Wyoming managed in Week 1.

-Nebraska plays UCLA next week in what should be the conference's highlight game aside from Ohio State/California.
+Nebraska plays UCLA next week in what should be the conference's highest profile game.

 ILLINOIS 45, CINCINNATI 17

-After a scare against Southern Illinois and Cincinnati's demolition of Purdue, Cincinnati looked like an overwhelming favorite against hapless Illinois.
+After Illinois's scare against Southern Illinois and Cincinnati's demolition of Purdue, the Bearcats looked like an overwhelming favorite against the hapless Illini.
 That's why they play the games.

 Illinois jumped out to a stunning 21-0 lead thanks to Bill Cubit's spry offensive playcalling and Nathan Scheelhaase's passing.
 Scheelhaase finished with 312 yards passing and four touchdowns, and Illinois's 522 yards of offense were its most since the Mezozoic Era.

-At a sterling 2-0, Illinois has now matched its win total from last season.
+At 2-0, Illinois has matched its win total from last season.
 They host Washington next week.